samisalreadytaken/csgo-benchmark/README.md

 ![](../pre-1.4.0/image.jpg)

 ## How it works
-This is a script for the game's scripting system to playback recorded paths and grenade setups consistently, and print out the average FPS on completion.
-This script cannot access to any (more) benchmark details due to the limitations of the system.
+This is a script for Source Engine's scripting system to playback recorded paths and grenade setups consistently in listen servers.
+This can be used to test or compare the general performance of the game in the tested maps.

+This script cannot access any benchmark details due to the limitations of the system.

 ## Installation
 Merge the `/csgo/` folder with your `/steamapps/common/Counter-Strike Global Offensive/csgo/` folder.